kinderp/docker101/README.md

   Untagged: kinderp/my_ubuntu@sha256:1e48201ccc2ab83afc435394b3bf70af0fa0055215c1e26a5da9b50a1ae367c9
   ```

-  then verify it has been removed
+  and then verify that it has been removed

   ```
   vagrant@docker101:~$ docker image ls